Editor’s Note: This recipe has been updated with new pictures and method. Originally posted August 28, 2017.

 If you desire you can crumble up some pecans and fold it into your syrup mixture or you can save that part of for last and place it on top of the pie.
 Your choice.

-Put pie in oven on bottom rack and let it cook for 30 to 40 minutes until it bubbles and its brown.
+Put pie back in oven for 20 to 25 minutes in oven on bottom rack and let it cook for 30 to 40 minutes until it bubbles and its brown.
+Put in the refrigerator for at least 2 to 3 hours to allow it to set all the way before serving.
+Serve with coconut cream and Enjoy!

 IF YOU LOVE THIS RECIPE: You might enjoy the other recipes to make your thanks giving more vegan friendly.
 Check out BBQ Lentil Balls, Cranberry Almond Green Beans, Dairy Free Mac and Cheese, and Black Eye Pea Kale Soup.